How to use Nedocromil Drops

 If you miss a dose, use it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose.
 Use your next dose at the regular time.
 Do not double the dose to catch up.

-Store between 36-77 degrees F (2-25 degrees C).
+Store at room temperature or in the refrigerator.
 Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.